AlexGustafsson/cupdate/README.md

 Cupdate is a WIP, zero-config service that helps you keep your container images up-to-date.
 It automatically identifies container images in use in your Kubernetes cluster or on your Docker host.
-Cupdate then identifies the latest available version and makes this data and more available to you via a UI or through an RSS feed.
+Cupdate then identifies the latest available version and makes this data and more available to you via a UI, API or through an RSS feed.

 Cupdate is for those who like the process of keeping their services up-to-date,